 - had a direct effect on the determination of material amounts and disclosures in the nonstatutory financial statements.
-These included the ATOL Regulations (The Civil Aviation (Air Travel Organisers' Licensing) Regulations 2012) and the ATT Regulations (The Civil Aviation (Contributions to the Air Travel Trust) Regulations 2007); and - do not have a direct effect on the non-statutory financial statements but compliance with which may be fundamental to the Trust's ability to operate or to avoid a material penalty.
+These included The Civil Aviation (Air Travel Organisers' Licensing) Regulations 2012 and The Civil Aviation (Contributions to the Air Travel Trust) Regulations 2007; and - do not have a direct effect on the non-statutory financial statements but compliance with which may be fundamental to the Trust's ability to operate or to avoid a material penalty.
 This included the Package Travel Regulations, in respect of flight-inclusive packages.